What is the best way to get rid of visceral fat?

 Some doctors may carry out some blood and other tests, or refer individuals to a nutritionist or dietitian.

 Visceral fat is fat that we cannot see, so it is not always easy to know whether a person has an excess of it.
 Because the associated health risks can be severe, it is essential for those who suspect their visceral fat levels are high to seek advice from a health professional.

 Usually, it is possible to avoid high levels of visceral fat by leading a healthy and active lifestyle.
-Those who do store dangerous amounts of visceral fat can reduce their levels by making positive changes to their lifestyle, such as eating a nutritious, low-fat diet, increasing the amount of exercise they do, and lowering stress levels.
+Those who do store dangerous amounts of visceral fat can reduce their levels by making positive changes to their lifestyle.
+Changes include eating a nutritious, low-fat diet, increasing the amount of exercise, and lowering stress levels.